 Expect Offsetting Losses

-Just because one investment was a breakout success, it does not mean that every investment will perform well.
+Just because one investment was a breakout success does not mean that every investment will perform well.
 Consider the investors who struck it rich with a small investment in Bitcoin.
 While it's not a single stock, Bitcoin investments have many of the same characteristics as investments in a single stock.
-An investor who put $100 into Bitcoin in 2010, when a single bitcoin could be bought for ten cents, could realize tens of millions in gains if they held on to that investment until 2021.
+An investor who put $100 into Bitcoin in 2010, when a single bitcoin could be bought for 10 cents, could realize tens of millions in gains if they held on to that investment until 2021.

 What Are Your Chances?

-If you start buying single stocks, what are the odds that you will have the same success as Jim Wang or Julie Rains?
+If you start buying single stocks, what are the odds you will have the same success as Wang or Rains?
 The somewhat frustrating answer is that it depends.

 The future performance of single stocks is based on many factors, including the company's financial performance and overall economic and market conditions.
 A change in interest rates or unemployment figures is often enough to send stocks into a tizzy, and earnings announcements can have a major impact in the short term as well.

 To get the best results, focus on a long-term investment strategy.
 If you focus your investments in companies with a strong financial foundation and a proven business model, they are very likely to go up over time.
 There is always a risk that their values will decline, but much more so with a short time horizon than with a longer one.

-There are no guarantees in the stock market, and single-stock investments are riskier than investing in a diverse portfolio, but sometimes those single stocks work out great and offer amazing returns.
-When that happens, you’ve found the holy grail of the stock market.
+There are no guarantees in the stock market, and single-stock investments are riskier than investing in a diverse portfolio.
+Still, sometimes, those single stocks work out great and offer amazing returns.
+When that happens, you've found the holy grail of the stock market.